fanglingsu/vimb/keybindings.md

 `<shift-tab>`, `<up>`, `<right>` or also a simple char like "G".

-If a keybinding is added, for the same key-sequence like another keybinding, the later added have precedence.
-If a keybinding is removed only that with the highest precedence will be removed and all other will still be active.
+If a keybinding is added, for the same key-sequence like another keybinding, the previous keybinding will be removed.

 n(un)map
 : Add (Remove) a keybinding used in Normal Mode.